hakimel/reveal.js/README.md

 	// Display the page number of the current slide
 	slideNumber: false,

+	// Add the current slide number to the URL hash so that reloading the
+	// page/copying the URL will return you to the same slide
+	hash: false,

 	// Push each slide change to the browser history.
 Implies `hash: true`
 	history: false,

-	// Change the hash when changing slides -- impacts browser history with `history: true`
-	hash: false,

 	// Enable keyboard shortcuts for navigation
 	keyboard: true,